Sketch Animation: State-of-the-art Report: Introduction

 We provide a detailed overview of different sketch animation methodologies and their advancements over time.
 The method analysis given in Table~\ref{tab:comp_analysis} provides an insight into different techniques, input requirements, types of animation, and motion models.
-Further, Table~\ref{tab:analysis} describes the comparative analysis of different sketch animation techniques based on the animation properties such as automation, temporal consistency, flexibility, speed, expressiveness, etc. In particular, (a) In this review, we provide a background of sketch animation by defining the importance of sketches and the significance of different sketch representations. (b) we analyze the different sketch animation methods with their advancement evolved in the modern day.
-This includes recent trends in sketch animation with deep learning techniques. (c) we provide details on evaluation metrics for different types of sketch animation to measure animation quality. (d) we discuss applications of animation techniques and provide limitations of current techniques and future directions in this field. \\
+Further, Table~\ref{tab:analysis} describes the comparative analysis of different sketch animation techniques based on the animation properties such as automation, temporal consistency, flexibility, speed, expressiveness, etc. In particular in this review, we (a) provide a background of sketch animation by defining the importance of sketches and the significance of different sketch representations, (b) analyze different sketch animation methods and their recent advancements, (c) provide details on evaluation metrics for different types of sketch animation to measure animation quality, and (d) discuss applications and limitations of current sketch animation techniques along with future directions in this field.

-\subsubsection{Structure of the review}
+\subsection{Structure of the review}